TheFel0x/My-First-Program-from-2015-2016/README.md

 # My First Program (January 12th 2016)
-My first own program, written in JavaScript on January 12th 2016...
+My first own WORKING program, written in JavaScript on January 12th 2016...

 I found evidence that I might even have wrote this in 2015

+an older version from 2015 *which does not work* is saved as something_funny.js (https://github.com/TheFel0x/My-First-Program-from-January-12th-2016/blob/master/something_funny.js)

 So I can assume that I first got into programming late 2015